-Go Away, Monster!: this is more of an activity than a game; no way to lose, but they still get to learn about turns and tactile interaction, good from toddler age; lose interest around 4-5
+Go Away, Monster!: this is more of an activity than a game; no way to win or lose, but they still get to learn about turns and tactile interaction, good from toddler age; lose interest around 4-5

 Hey, That’s MY Fish!: this is a game that can actually be super competitive and “mean” when played ultra-competitively by adults, but is great for kids too (though William needs help in moving in straight lines!)

 William is at a really gorgeous stage, that all the others also went through: on a regular games night where I might have grown-up friends over to play longer, more complex games, William still loves to “join in”, believing himself to be playing, when he sits with me and moves my games pieces around 😍

 🌳 Janie 🌳 enjoys lower interaction games where people can’t interfere too much with what she is trying to do: